kylebgorman/hayes2009/README.md

 **Please read before filing an issue on the issue tracker**

-I **will** correct the following bugs:
+I **will** correct the following:

 -   Typographical errors in the Hayes' tables

-I **will not** work on or accept PRs for any the following "feature requests":
+I **will not** accept PRs for any the following:

--   Additional feature specifications from other sources
 -   Alternative names for the features
 -   "Fancy" (i.e., tuple-based) feature specifications
+-   Additional feature specifications from other sources
 -   Reverse look-up (i.e., finding phones that match a certain feature specification)

 Gotchas
 -------

+-   Hayes uses SHOUTYCASE for the major place features like `LABIAL`.
 -   Phones are encoded in [NFC](https://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms).
 -   Hayes uses the traditional "single-storey" *ɡ* rather than *g* for the voiced velar stop.
 -   Hayes includes many contour segments, but these are indicated with the tie bars (e.g., *t͡s*).
--   Hayes uses SHOUTYCASE for the major place features like `LABIAL`.

 License
 -------